Indian Coast Guard: Leadership and organisation

 The Indian Coast Guard organisation is headed by the Director-General (DG ICG), who is located at Coast Guard Headquarters (CGHQ), New Delhi.
-At CGHQ, he is assisted by the Additional Director General Coast Guard (ADGCG) of the rank of ADG, four Deputy Director-Generals of the rank of Inspector-General, and other senior officers heading various staff divisions.
-Director General Paramesh Sivamani is the 26th Director General of the Indian Coast Guard.The rank of Director General is equivalent to a Vice Admiral of Indian Navy.
+At CGHQ, he is assisted by the Additional Director General Coast Guard (ADGCG) of the rank of ADG, four Deputy Director-Generals of the rank of Inspector-General, and other senior officers heading staff divisions.

+Director General Paramesh Sivamani is the 26th Director General of the Indian Coast Guard.
+The rank of Director General is equivalent to a Vice Admiral of Indian Navy.

 The Indian Coast Guard has the Western and Eastern Seaboard, both commanded by three-star officers designated Coast Guard Commander Western Seaboard and Coast Guard Commander Eastern Seaboard.
-The seaboards are in turn divided into four regions.
+The seaboards are divided into four regions.
 A fifth region, the Andaman & Nicobar Region, reports directly to the DGICG.

 Each region is headed by an officer of the rank of Inspector-General.
 Each of the regions is further divided into multiple districts, typically covering a coastal state or a union territory.